Skip to content

 Edge Dataframe

-Exporting to an edge dataframe via to_edge_df() works exactly the same as to_vertex_df().
-By default this will export the full update history for each edge, split by edge layer.
-The flags to remove the history are once again available, as well as a flag to explode the edges and view each update individually.
+Exporting to an edge dataframe via to_df() works the same as for the nodes.
+The only difference is by default this will export the property history for each edge, split by edge layer.
+This is because this function has an alternative flag to explode the edges and view each update individually (which will then ignore the include_property_history flag).

 In the below example we first create a subgraph of the monkey interactions, selecting some monkeys we are interested in (ANGELE and FELIPE).
 This isn't a required step, but is to demonstrate the export working on graph views.

-We then call to_edge_df() on the subgraph, setting no flags.
-In the output you can see the update/property history for each interaction type (layer) between ANGELE and FELIPE.
+We then call to_df() on the subgraph edges, setting no flags.
+In the output you can see the property history for each interaction type (layer) between ANGELE and FELIPE.

-Finally, we call to_edge_df() again, turning off the property history and exploding the edges.
+Finally, we call to_df() again, turning off the property history and exploding the edges.
 In the output you can see each interaction which occurred between ANGELE and FELIPE.

 Info